-Regulation time - Most students who accessed the new regulation facility were more relaxed in school, ready to learn and calmer at transition times with some parents reporting an easier transition to and from home as a result.
+Regulation time -Most students who accessed the new regulation facility were more relaxed in school, ready to learn and calmer at transition times with some parents reporting an easier transition to and from home as a result.

-Read, Write Inc interventions- Children who did not pass phonics screening test at year 1 or 2 or had weak phonological awareness were supported in this intervention with many pupils now no longer needing this as they now have a sound understanding of phonics.
-This was due to an additional training for support staff so children received the most up to date and effective support and teaching.
+Read, Write Inc interventions- Children who did not pass phonics screening test at year 1 or 2 or were identified as having weak phonological awareness were supported in this intervention with many pupils now no longer needing this as they now have a sound understanding of phonics.
+This was due to an additional training for all staff at the start of the academic year so children received the most up to date and effective support and teaching.

-Educational Psychologist intervention - Advice was given to staff regarding supporting pupils, particularly with SEMH needs, including use of the bounce resilience programme and strategies for individual pupils to support them to access learning more effectively.
+Educational Psychologist intervention - Advice was given to staff regarding supporting pupils, in all areas of need, including use of the bounce resilience programme and strategies for individual pupils to support them to access learning more effectively.
 The advice given aided school and families with complex EHCP applications and requests for specialist school placements.